Additional user accounts can be allowed access to the system in the

 An interface can be assigned multiple IP addresses.

-To do so, add an arbitrary number of alias
+To do so, add an arbitrary number of alias sections

-section.
+to the interface section.
 Each of them

-item that defines its IPv4 address,
+must contain an ipv4 item that defines its IPv4 address,

 as depicted in Figure 5.12, “Network Interfaces” in

-interface EXT
+interface EXT.

 See interface(5) for details.